 - Maryland $42,820

-Because many of these salaries are dependent upon sales commissions, you can potentially earn more regardless of where you live and operate.
-This list focuses on W-2 freight brokers, but there are other avenues to being a freight broker that also impact your income.
+Because many of these salaries depend on sales commissions, you can earn more compensation regardless of where you live and operate, so your actual salary range can vary.
+This list focuses on W-2 freight brokers, but other factors impact your income.

 W-2 vs. licensed vs. broker agent salaries

 There are other ways to become a freight broker, including a licensed broker or freight broker agent.
 W-2 means you work for a licensed broker in a sales and logistics position.
 You are paid a salary plus commission on your profits.

 This may be the most profitable way to become a freight broker, but it requires a significant investment upfront.
 First, you will need to obtain your own motor carrier (MC) authority.
 You’ll also need what is called a surety bond of at least $75,000 plus the insurance that goes along with being a broker.

 Other expenses include transportation management software (TMS), freight matching tools (load boards) like Truckstop.com, and a dedicated website.
 You’ll also need marketing materials and a marketing budget, accounting staff and/or software, and either a chunk of liquid cash or the ability to pay factoring fees on invoices.

 Like the bond, some costs will depend on your personal credit and must be paid before starting.
 Licensed brokers have the highest failure rate because of cash flow issues.
 But if you have the money to invest, you could earn a six-figure salary or more.

 Broker agents or 1099 agents are independent contractors hired to handle sales and logistics.
 Your primary focus is getting freight and moving it.
 This offers a lot of flexibility because you can work for more than one licensed broker, you find your own customers, and in theory, you can work as many or as few hours as you want.